-In our example, if we want to configure PC1 with static IP instead of DHCP, we need to create a static entry using ARP ACL.
+In our example, if we want to configure PC1 with static IP instead of DHCP, we must create a static entry using ARP ACL.

 Switch(config)#arp access-list PC1-Static Switch(config-arp-nacl)#permit ip host 10.10.10.10 mac host aaaa.aaaa.aaaa Switch(config)#ip arp inspection filter PC1-Static vlan 100

-Now, the switch will now check the ARP access-list first, and then when it doesn’t find a match, the switch will check the DHCP Snooping Binding Table.
+Now, the switch will check the ARP access list first, and then when it doesn’t find a match, the switch will check the DHCP Snooping Binding Table.

 An attacker could also generate a large number of ARP messages, causing CPU overutilization in the switch (Denial-of-Service or DoS).
-Take note that DAI does its work in the switch CPU rather than in the switch ASIC.
+Note that DAI works in the switch CPU rather than in the switch ASIC.
 We can prevent this type of attack by limiting DAI Message Rates.

 Configuring ARP Inspection Message Rate Limits